 🕕 5 Minutes for Resting

-- Cook until the steaks reach their internal pull temperature for desired doneness.
+- Cook until the steaks reach their internal pull temperature for your desired doneness.
 We pulled ours at 125°F (52°C) for a final medium rare doneness temperature of 130°F (54°C).
 Spot-check internal temperatures with an instant-read digital thermometer like the new, faster ThermoPop (readings in 3-4 seconds!).
 See the table below: